1970s Hillebrand Desk Lamp 7403

 Period: 1970s – Mid-Century Modern.

 Manufacturer: Hillebrand-Leuchten, Neheim-Hüsten, Germany.

-Several table lamps and desk lamps in this style from Hillebrand have won iF-design awards in the 1970s, 10 awards in total since the 1950s.
+Several table lamps and desk lamps in this style from Hillebrand received iF-design awards in the 70s, 10 awards in total since the fifties.

 Egon Hillebrand Leuchtenfabrik, Neheim-Hüsten was founded on may 15, 1881 by plumbing and fitter master Egon Hillebrand as a producer of nickel silver lids for beer pitchers, established household appliances, kerosene lamps and storm and carriage lanterns.